What will I learn?

 - Air assist atomisation of liquid fuels

-- Liquid fuel composition and quality (including alternative fuels) and its impact on fuel injection, combustion and emissions
+- Liquid fuels (including alternative fuels) for gas turbines and their impact on combustion, emissions and deposits formation

 - Non-swirling baffle type combustors

 Day 4: Practical lean ultra low NOx combustors